PHSRC Workshops & Health Science Information Sessions

-The Pre-Health Student Resource Center hosts several events throughout the year for students interest in applying to a professional health program.
+The Pre-Health Student Resource Center hosts several events throughout the year for students to help prepare them for certain aspects of the application process for health professional schools.
 Click on the tabs below to view more information.

 This jam session will give students a chance to work on their application for a health professional programs in one of the central application services (AMCAS, PharmCAS, etc.), while getting guidance and support from their fellow students and Pre-Health Student Resource Center counselors.